 British b.
 1989

-The compositions consistently demonstrate an interest in the formal elements of composition: structure, perspective, shape and light.
+The artworks consistently demonstrate an interest in the formal elements of composition: structure, perspective, shape, and light.
 The strength in these pieces lies not in their faithful depiction of a landscape, but in their suggestion of a sense of place, of being present within a particular space at a particular moment.

 2019 Fully Awake 5.6, Freelands Foundation, London (5th Sept – 3rd Nov)

 2018 ‘In Transit’ The Fletchergate Art Gallery Nottingham- 2018- Present

 2019 ‘Open Studio’ , Corban Estate Art Centre, Auckland, NZ

 2018 The Fletchergate Art Gallery Nottingham- 2018- Present